scaleway/serverless-scaleway-functions/README.md

           key2: value2
 ```

-You may link Events to your **Containers too** (See section `Managing containers` below for more informations on how to deploy containers):
+You can link events to your containers (refer to the [Managing containers](#managing-containers) section below for more information about how to deploy containers):

 ```yaml
 custom: